We are here to help you keep the lights on

 A member service representative can help you stop, move or change your electric service.

 Eligibility for Energy Assist is not based on income, but simply participation in other programs that serve low-income households.
 If you participate in a program that is not listed on the application, please contact us to see if you qualify.
 If you do not participate in any other programs, we encourage you to contact your local family resource center to find out where you may qualify for help.
-During COVID-19, simply check the COVID box to qualify for 60 days.

 Check out the latest news from the co-op